-Item Content Basic information about the • Name, etc., of the preparer of the engineering report engineering report • Date of the investigation undertaken for the engineering report and the date when the engineering report was prepared How the engineering report • From whom the Appraiser obtained the engineering report was obtained and handled in (name, occupation, etc.) the appraisal Date obtained • Whether explanatory comments were obtained from the preparer of the engineering report • How the engineering report was handled in the appraisal Method of investigation of Statement concerning whether the engineering report was property-specific factors, used for the investigation of property-specific factors or which is required for the whether the Appraiser investigated these influences.
+Item Content Basic information about the Name, etc., of the preparer of the engineering report engineering report Date of the investigation undertaken for the engineering report and the date when the engineering report was prepared How the engineering report • From whom the Appraiser obtained the engineering report was obtained and handled in (name, occupation, etc.) the appraisal Date obtained Whether explanatory comments were obtained from the preparer of the engineering report How the engineering report was handled in the appraisal Method of investigation of Statement concerning whether the engineering report was property-specific factors, used for the investigation of property-specific factors or which is required for the whether the Appraiser investigated these influences.
 (The appraisal investigation might also have been done by another expert, at the request of the Appraiser).
-Property-specific factors to be investigated include: Regulations and restrictions under public and private statutes (including the state of compliance with the law) Renovation plan Reproduction costs • Building environment related to toxic substances, including asbestos Soil pollution • Earthquake risk
+Property-specific factors to be investigated include: Regulations and restrictions under public and private statutes (including the state of compliance with the law) Renovation plan Reproduction costs Building environment related to toxic substances, including asbestos Soil pollution • Earthquake risk

-Earthquake resistance Underground structures or objects Appraiser's conclusions Decisions on whether or not to use the content of the about the method of engineering report or an investigation by the Appraiser of investigation of property- property-specific factors, along with the reasons for that specific factors, which are decision, etc. required for the appraisal
+Earthquake resistanceUnderground structures or objects Appraiser's conclusions about the method of investigation of property- specific factors, which are required for the appraisal Decisions on whether or not to use the content of the engineering report or an investigation by the Appraiser of property-specific factors, along with the reasons for that decision, etc.